-- 13. (1) Where property obtained through terrorism ("the original property") is or has been earmarked as terrorist property, property which represents the original property is also earmarked. - (2) If a person enters into a transaction by which - - (a) he disposes of the earmarked property, whether the original property or property which (by virtue of this Part) represents the original property, and the other property represents the original property.
+- 13. (1) Where property obtained through terrorism ("the original property") is or has been earmarked as terrorist property, property which represents the original property is also earmarked. - (2) If a person enters into a transaction by which - (a) he disposes of the earmarked property, whether the original property or property which (by virtue of this Part) represents the original property, and - (b) he obtains other property in place of it, the other property represents the original property.